bekahoxoo/hellopaper/README.md

 # Hello Paper

-I made the yellow paper white and changed the font -- now it's both easier to print and a little easier to read.
-Shout out to Gavin Wood for producing the densest blockchain paper in all history.
+I made the yellow paper white and changed the font -- now it's both better for printing and a little easier to read.

 This paper could badly do with a table of contents and summary, and so I'll offer the following.
-We're going to skip over _all_ notation because I think it's unnecessary at best.
+We're going to skip over _all_ notation because I think it's unnecessary.

-### Section 1, Intro (Page 1)
+### Section 1.
+Intro (Page 1)

 - Blockchains are generally for ensuring security of monetary transfers even when mutually distrusting parties are transferring to one another.
 Ethereum is no different in this respect.